 The Khumbu glaciers of the Mount Everest region are the most famous glaciers of the Himalayas.
-Similarly, Langtang glacier of the Langtang region is another notable glacier in Nepal.
-Gangotri, Yamunotri (Uttarakhand) and Zemu (Sikkim) are the popular glaciers in the Himalayas that lie in India.
+Similarly, the Langtang glacier of the Langtang region is another notable glacier in Nepal.
+Gangotri, Yamunotri (Uttarakhand), and Zemu (Sikkim) are the popular glaciers in the Himalayas that lie in India.

-Scientists have observed a notable increase in the rate of glacier retreat across the Himalayas and other areas with a large number of snow deposits.
+Scientists have observed a notable increase in the rate of glacier retreat across the Himalayas and other areas with many snow deposits.
 Most of this has resulted due to global climate change.